-Looking for a quick way to get your blood flowing and muscles moving?
+Watch these videos to get your blood flowing and muscles moving.
 At times do you feel like you need to move after sitting too long?
 Or maybe, you would just like to warm up your body before your daily walk.
 Check out our new Building Your Abilities video series.
 Each video is around 10 minutes long and focuses on common challenge areas.
 Use one, two, or all 10 to fit your specific need.

 Wake up your hands!
 Maybe you are having problems gripping a pen, fork or other numerous objects.
 Perhaps you wake up in the morning and your hands don’t want to open up.
 Increase the dexterity, flexibility and strength in your fingers, palms and wrists with these 4 quick exercises.
 Try them before you get up in the morning or multiple times a day!
 You may do this standing or seated.